clj-commons/citrus/README.md

 ## Testing

-Testing state management logic in *Scrum* is really simple.
+Testing state management logic in *Citrus* is really simple.
 Here's what can be tested:
 - controllers output (effects)
 - state changes

-*NOTE:* Using synchronous dispatch `scrum.core/dispatch-sync!` makes it easier to test state updates.
+*NOTE:* Using synchronous dispatch `citrus.core/dispatch-sync!` makes it easier to test state updates.

 ```clojure
 (ns app.controllers.counter)